GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+> ### One of the important implications of technical debt is that it must be serviced.
+If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
 >
-> ~ *Elon Musk*
+> ~ *Steve McConnell*

 ---
 ## 🏎 Quick Facts